tscott-00/phogroup.github.io/cdse/layerwise_training.md

 * Physics informed adaptive neural network (PIANN): A framework for adaptively solving PDE's.
 * Physics reinforced adaptive neural network (PRANN): Combining sparse noisy measurement data with incomplete/approximate physics.
 * Adaptive learning for inverse problems.

+Further, we have also compared our proposed approach with other state of the art layerwise training methods.
+Figure 1 shows the results for PIANN for learing a PDE with complex geometry.

 <p align="center">
 <img src="/assets/figures/Krish/PIANN.png">